aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 **Exercise 1.** Prove analytically that the two stage (explicit) Runge-Kutta scheme is not fourth-order accurate for one time step.

 **Exercise 2.** For the problem of a body in free fall, compare the solution obtained with the two-stage (explicit) Runge-Kutta scheme to the exact solution.
-Check that the method is second order for a finite time interval.
+Check that the method is second order accurate for a finite time interval.

 **Exercise 3.** Solve the problem of a body in free fall using the explicit RK4 method.

-**Exercise 4.** Solve again the equation of the harmonic oscillator using the explicit RK4 method and show that the solution is not blowing up (choose an appropraite time step).
+**Exercise 4.** Solve again the equation of the harmonic oscillator using the explicit RK4 method and show that the solution is not blowing up (choose an appropriate time step).

-**Exercise 5.**$^*$ Implement *Pareschi and Russo's two-stage 2nd order Diagonally Implicit Runge-Kutta method*.
-Relevant coefficients can be found on [Wikipedia][1].
+**Exercise 5.** Implement *Pareschi and Russo's two-stage 2nd order Diagonally Implicit Runge-Kutta method*.
+The relevant coefficients can be found on [Wikipedia][1].

 [1]: <https://en.wikipedia.org/wiki/List_of_Runge–Kutta_methods> "list of RK"